atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 - Create a Flogo Application?

-1. Hover over the ?FLOGO-CUSTOMER-API? in the Explorer view.
-Click the ?Create New Flogo App? action
+1. Hover over the 'FLOGO-CUSTOMER-API' in the Explorer view.
+Click the 'Create New Flogo App' action

 ![](/images/VOK_Image_10.png)

 2. A dialog box will be displayed for you to enter the name of the new Flogo application.
-Enter ?customer-api? and hit return.
+Enter 'customer-api' and hit return.

 ![](/images/s2h_Image_11.png)

-3. We will skip creating Unit Tests for this application, go ahead and select ?Create App Only.?
+3. We will skip creating Unit Tests for this application, go ahead and select 'Create App Only.'

 ![](/images/guD_Image_12.png)